Unifor president Jerry Dias taken into police custody at Regina's Co-op Refinery | CBC News

 Unifor president Jerry Dias taken into police custody at Regina's Co-op Refinery

+Union members blocked entrances to refinery as latest action in escalating labour dispute

-An ongoing labour dispute has resulted in multiple Unifor union members being taken into custody on Monday morning, including president Jerry Dias.
+An ongoing labour dispute has resulted in multiple Unifor union members being taken into custody in Saskatchewan on Monday, including president Jerry Dias.

-At least two other people were taken into custody, including regional union director Gavin McGarrigle.
+At least two other people were taken into custody while on the picket lines, including regional union director Gavin McGarrigle.

 "We'll deal with that in court because our argument today is that we are not violating any injunction at all," he said.